Rehaan Edavalath

 Rehaan Mahamood Edavalath (born 4 March 2004) is an English cricketer, who is a right handed batter and right-arm off break bowler; and plays for Worcestershire.

 Early life

-Born in Staffordshire, he featured for Herefordshire in Minor Counties.
+Born in Wolverhampton, he featured for Herefordshire in Minor Counties.
 He completed his schooling at Newcastle-under-Lyme School at Staffordshire.
 And he completed his college at Malvern College at Worcestershire.
 In July 2022, he joined the Worcestershire 2nd XI team and signed a rookie contract.
 In 2022 he was spent some times in Indian cricket academies (CSK Academy in Chennai and Karnataka Institute of Cricket in Bangalore) for improve and develop his game.

 Career

 He signed a professional contract with Worcestershire CCC in September 2023.
 He made his first-class debut against Derbyshire in the 2023 County Championship on 25 June 2023.
 He made his List A debut against Middlesex in One-Day Cup debut on 24 July 2024.